vircadia/vircadia-native-core/BUILD_WIN.md

 ###vhacd
-Download it directly from https://github.com/virneo/v-hacd cd src\
+Download it directly from https://github.com/virneo/v-hacd

+To build it run the following commands
+	1. cd src\
-mkdir build
+	2. mkdir build
-cd build
+	3. cd build
-cmake ..
+	4. cmake ..

 Build using visual studio 2013.
 Build ALL_BUILD and INSTALL targets both in Release and Debug.

-This create a output folder with include and lib directory.
+This will create an output folder with include and lib directory inside it.

 Either copy that folder to ENV %HIFI_LIB_DIR%/vhacd or create an environment variable VHACD_ROOT_DIR to this output directory.

 ###freeglut